Speakers & Workshops

 Emily Landrum, MAEd

 Supervised visitation monitors play a vital role in ensuring child safety, maintaining neutrality, and facilitating peaceful connections between children and non-custodial parents.
 Yet one critical factor often overlooked in training and practice is the monitor’s own trauma history or unresolved triggers.
-When a monitor experiences stress, vicarious trauma, or personal unresolved experiences, it can unintentionally create a barrier to safety, neutrality, and effective visitation.
+When a monitor experiences stress, vicarious trauma, or personal unresolved experiences, it can unintentionally create barriers to safety, neutrality, and effective visitation.

-This workshop will explore how trauma within the professional can affect judgment, reactivity, and interactions during high-conflict family visits.
 Participants will gain insight into recognizing early warning signs of secondary trauma, understanding the importance of boundaries, and integrating mindful self-check practices before taking on a case.
-Practical tools and strategies will be provided for cultivating resilience, prioritizing self-care, and ensuring that the monitor's own wellness does not compromise the child's safety.
+Practical tools and strategies will be provided for cultivating resilience, prioritizing self-care, and ensuring that the monitor's wellness does not compromise the child's safety.

 Attendees will leave with tangible methods to integrate into daily practice, fostering healthier monitors, safer visits, and more reliable outcomes for families.
 The workshop will also advocate for trauma-informed care in supervised visitation as a professional standard of practice.

-Trauma-Informed Care in Infancy: Strengthening Infant and Toddler Resilience Through Evidence Based Strategies
+• Trauma-Informed Care in Infancy: Strengthening Infant and Toddler Resilience Through Evidence Based Strategies

 Amy C Joyner DNP MSN-Ed BSN RN